-MDE has continued to work with this facility, which has had multiple nitrate MCL violations.
-After helping the facility to find licensed operators and develop SOPs, the WSP provided technical assistance to on-site admin staff, operators and contracted engineering firms/water conditioning companies who were working on identifying the source of nitrate contamination, and assessing treatment options.
-WSP engineers worked with the administrative staff and their engineer to create a compliance plan that took all steps of the process into account.
+MDE has continued to work with this facility, which has had multiple nitrate Maximum Contaminant Level (MCL) violations.
+After helping the facility to find licensed operators and develop Standard Operating Procedures (SOPs), WSP provided technical assistance to on-site staff, operators and contracted engineering firms/water conditioning companies who were working on identifying the source of nitrate contamination, and assessing treatment options.
+WSP worked with the administrative staff and their engineer to create a compliance plan that took all steps of the process into account.
 These steps included source evaluation, treatment options, evaluating loading on the septic system, construction permit process, construction/installation, and operations.
 A WSP engineer helped identify what may have led to the nitrate problem, and then worked with the system and their contractors to develop solutions to these problems.
 The system should return to compliance when the compliance plan is fully implemented.